Home Remedies For Bad Breath

 5. Water

 Drinking at least eight glasses of water per day encourages saliva production, which helps wash away bacteria and food particles in the mouth.
-Avoid caffeinated and sugary drinks that can dry out the mouth, as dry mouth is a common cause of bad breath.
+Avoid caffeinated and sugary drinks, as they can dry out the mouth, which is a common cause of bad breath.

 6. Yoghurt